seracio/brief/README.md

 ## Principles

--   normalization
+-   uses d3 & React
 -   vectorized elements when possible
 -   declarative (jsx)
 -   inherited props via the React context
--   server side rendering (svg)
+-   server side rendering & static (svg)

 Fulgur is the lib we use to make some of the vis in our website.

 ## TODO

--   Circles
--   Axis: manage otherProps, ...
 -   Area
 -   Force
 -   Errors handling